AntCPLab/OpenCoral/README.md

 BMR (Bellare-Micali-Rogaway) is a method of generating a garbled circuit using another secure computation protocol.
-We have implemented BMR based all available implementations using GF(2^128) because the nature of this field particularly suits the Free-XOR optimization for garbled circuits.
-Our implementation is based on [SPDZ-BMR-ORAM construction](https://eprint.iacr.org/2017/981).
+We have implemented BMR based on all available implementations using GF(2^128) because the nature of this field particularly suits the Free-XOR optimization for garbled circuits.
+Our implementation is based on the [SPDZ-BMR-ORAM construction](https://eprint.iacr.org/2017/981).
 The following table lists the available schemes.